EsotericShadow/KadenChad-3D-Animatior/README.md

 Portfolio Website Documentation

 Hey Kaden!
 This guide will walk you through updating your portfolio website, which is hosted in a private GitHub repository and deployed on Vercel.
 We’ll keep it super simple: you’ll set up GitHub, upload your changes using drag-and-drop in GitHub’s browser app, deploy them on Vercel (which is a breeze), and connect your custom domain if needed.
 You’ll also learn how to edit the CSS in styles.css and the HTML content in script.js to tweak colors, text, images, and more.
 If you run into any issues, just let me know, and we’ll hop on a video call to fix it together!

 Before You Begin:

-Backup Files: Always save a copy of your original files before editing.
+Backup Files: Always save a copy of your original files before editing(you will do this automatically, because youll be editing in githubs browser app and not editing the folder I send you in your system).

 Tools You’ll Need:
 A GitHub account (sign up at github.com).
 A Vercel account (sign up at vercel.com).
 Your custom domain (e.g., kadenchad.com).
-A text editor like Notepad++ or Visual Studio Code.
 Your portfolio’s public folder with files like index.html, script.js, and styles.css.